 The Tudor period lasted from 1485 to 1603, the years when the Tudor family ruled England.
 Henry VII was the first Tudor King.
 He was followed by his son, the famous Henry VIII.
 Edward VI, Henry VIII’s son, then ruled as King, followed by Henry’s daughters Mary I and Elizabeth I.

 The Tudor period was a time of enormous change.
-England became a great world power and the ‘new town’ of Leeds grew to become a small market town.
+England began to build an empire which would exploit people and natural resources across the globe and make Britain very wealthy.
+The ‘new town’ of Leeds grew to become a small market town.

 During the Tudor period, Leeds’ growth was dependant on the woollen industry.

 Leeds’ success in the woollen industry was noted by John Leyland when he visited Leeds on behalf of Henry VIII in 1534.
 John said: 'The Toun standith most by Clothing'.